Head On Photo Festival: Collaborations and tours

 Head On has worked with many galleries, museums, festivals and arts organisations both in Australia and internationally.
 Head On Photo Festival presented the exhibition Spy/Spy, a cross look at the Cannes Film Festival, at Casula Powerhouse Arts Centre.
 In 2016 and 2017 the Head On Portrait Awards were exhibited at the Museum of Sydney.

 In 2018 former curator of the National Gallery of Australia, Gael Newton and Paul Costigan curated an exhibition of Frank Hurley's life and work at the Manly Art Gallery and Museum.

 Head On has also presented exhibitions in collaboration with the Australian National Maritime Museum, Sydney Film Festival, University of Technology, Royal Botanic Gardens, Stills Gallery, Yossi Milo Gallery (New York) and the State Library of NSW.

 The Festival has toured internationally to the USA, China, India, Holland and New Zealand, featuring in international festivals such as; Photoville, Auckland Photo Festival, Indian Photography Festival, Ballarat International Foto Biennale, International Photo Festival Leiden, Vivid Sydney, Pingyao International Photography Festival and Photo Beijing.
-In 2020, Head On collaborated with the Royal College of Music, London, to create new musical works inspired by images from the Head On Photo Awards.
+Since 2020, Head On has collaborated annually with the Royal College of Music, London, to create new musical works inspired by images from the Head On Photo Awards.